Buried Alive II

-Buried Alive II is a 1997 American horror thriller television film, a sequel to the 1990 film, Buried Alive.
-It stars Ally Sheedy, Stephen Caffrey and Tracey Needham.
-It was directed by Tim Matheson, who also reprised his character from the previous film, Clint Goodman.
-It first aired on June 18, 1997 on the USA Network.
+Buried Alive II is a 1997 American horror thriller television film directed by Tim Matheson and written by Walter Klenhard.
+It is a sequel to the 1990 film Buried Alive, and stars Ally Sheedy, Stephen Caffrey and Tracey Needham.
+Matheson also reprises his character from the previous film, Clint Goodman.
+It first aired on June 18, 1997, on the USA Network.

 Plot

-10 years have passed since the events of the first movie.
-Clint Goodman has been living a solitary life elsewhere under the assumed name Michael Haden, while everyone in the original town believes he was dead.
-Despite the survival of his murder, he now suffers from serious health issues due to the effects of the toxin and his near-death experience.
+Clint Goodman lives a solitary life under the assumed name Michael Haden, while everyone who knew him believes he died.
+Despite the survival of his attempted murder, he now suffers from serious health issues due to the effects of the toxin and his near-death experience.

 When his old friend Sheriff Sam Eberly passes away, Clint decides to come back and attend the funeral.
-Sam's niece Laura Riskin, who knew Clint a long time ago, notices him, but he quickly leaves before she can approach him.
+Sam's niece Laura Riskin, who knew Clint a long time before, notices him, but he leaves before she can approach him.

-Laura then finds out that she’s inherited some stock worth $250,000, which her uncle Sam bought and left to her.
+Laura then finds out that she has inherited stock worth $250,000, which her uncle Sam left to her.
 She wants to start a family with the money, but her husband Randy, who hates his life in the small town, wants to buy a yacht instead and leave there for good.
-Laura doesn't sympathize with him.
+Laura does not sympathize with him, as her uncle had just died and she thinks she needs to support her family that lives there.

-Unknown to Laura, Randy is having an affair with the local vixen Roxanne.
-He promises Roxanne to dump Laura as soon as he finds a way to leave with her, but she can't wait.
+Unknown to Laura, Randy is having an affair with a woman named Roxanne.
+He promises Roxanne to dump Laura as soon as he finds a way to leave with her, but she cannot wait.
 Randy knows what happened to Clint and decides to do the same thing to Laura.
-Meanwhile, Laura corners Clint, who tells her to forget him because he is just like a wanted man, and after hearing of her marriage troubles, advises her to leave Randy before she ends up regretting it like he did with Joanna.
+Meanwhile, Laura corners Clint, who tells her to forget him because he is just like a wanted man.
+After hearing of her marriage troubles, he advises her to leave Randy before she ends up regretting it like he did with Joanna.

 Laura decides to forgive Randy, believing he has changed.
 When they go out for dinner that evening, he slips the toxin into her wine.
-Laura soon gets into a cardiac arrest and seemingly dies after consuming the spiked wine, realizing as she collapses that Randy has poisoned her.
+Laura gets into a cardiac arrest and seemingly dies after consuming the wine, realizing as she collapses that Randy has poisoned her.
 When the doctor asks Randy if he wants an autopsy, he declines.
-The case doesn't raise the police's suspicion because Laura's family has a history of heart failure.
+The case does not raise the police's suspicion because Laura's family has a history of heart failure.

 Clint has a heart attack after reading about Laura's death in the newspaper.
-At the hospital, he asks how Laura died, but the doctor only tells him that her funeral is being prepared.
+At the hospital, he asks how Laura died, but the doctor only says that her funeral is being prepared.
 He wants to go there, but the doctor refuses to let him leave.

 At the morgue, as Laura is about to be embalmed, the machine malfunctions.
-As a result, the staff doesn't embalm her, although Randy had requested her body to be embalmed twice.
+As a result, the staff does not embalm her, despite Randy's insistence on the contrary.